phoenix-pilot/phoenix-pilot-core/scripts/ekf_logs/README.md

 execution time of every EKF iteration.
 Information is shown in form of a box plot with emphasized minimum, maximum and mean value.
 Every loop time is also presented on additional plot.

+4. GPS and EKF State Comparison: If the file contains data from GPS as well as EKF state, this evaluation compares position and velocities.
+Additionally raw acceleration data from the IMU and filtrated using IIR filter are provided.

 ## Logs conversion

 ### Usage